All of Precisely’s plans include electronic signatures for an unlimited number of documents.

 What happens next?

-Once all recipients have signed the contract, it'll automatically be transferred to your digital archive.
-We'll also notify you once all parties have signed the document.
-No more printing and scanning.
+Once all recipients have signed the contract, it's automatically stored in your digital archive.
+You will also be notified once all parties have signed.

 Are electronic signatures legally binding?

 Electronic signatures from Precisely are legally binding in 99,99 % of all cases.
 They are compliant with regulations within the European Union (see Regulation No 910/2014 – eIDAS) as well as in the U.S. (see Electronic Signatures in Global and National Commerce Act – ESIGN and Uniform Electronic Transactions Act – UETA).

 What about the other 0,01 %?
 In some rare cases, there are provisions in specific laws stating that the contracts need to have a certain form (e.g. that they have to be written and signed on physical paper).
 In Sweden, for instance, it’s basically only relevant for purchase agreements regarding real estate and site leasehold rights.